-The City of Moreland is located in the inner northern suburbs of Melbourne, about 8 kilometres from the Melbourne CBD.
-The City of Moreland is bounded by Hume City in the north, Darebin City and Merri Creek in the east, the Cities of Yarra and Melbourne in the south, and the City of Moonee Valley and Moonee Ponds Creek in the west.
+The City of Moreland is located in the inner-northern suburbs of Melbourne, between 4 and 14 kilometres from the Melbourne CBD.
+The City of Moreland is bounded by the Western Ring Road and Hume City in the north, the City of Darebin and Merri Creek in the east, the City of Yarra, the City of Melbourne and Park Street in the south, and the City of Moonee Valley and Moonee Ponds Creek in the west.

-The City of Moreland includes the suburbs of Brunswick, Brunswick East, Brunswick West, Coburg, Coburg North, Fawkner, Fitzroy North (part), Glenroy, Gowanbrae, Hadfield, Oak Park, Pascoe Vale, Pascoe Vale South and Tullamarine (part).
+The City of Moreland includes the suburbs of Brunswick, Brunswick East, Brunswick West, Coburg, Coburg North, Fawkner (part), Fitzroy North (part), Glenroy, Gowanbrae, Hadfield, Oak Park, Parkville (part), Pascoe Vale, Pascoe Vale South and Tullamarine (part).